QmZh/FFmpeg-scripts/amd-windows-av1-with-subtitles/README2.md

 ## Notes

-- AMD 780M integrated graphics (and GPUs on the same architecture) have a resolution issue when using `av1_amf` to encode AV1 videos — for example, a 1920×1080 video may be encoded as 1920×1082.
+- AMD 780M integrated graphics (and GPUs on the same architecture) have a resolution issue when using `av1_amf` to encode AV1 videos — for example, a 1920×1080 video will be encoded as 1920×1082.
 There is likely no workaround other than waiting for the next generation of GPUs to fix this bug.
 Additionally, encoding Twitch 160p videos always fails; only 360p and above can be encoded successfully.

 - In `--preview` mode, `--cleanup-recoded` still takes effect and will delete existing recoded files whose originals still exist.